Elmer E. Ellsworth

 Elmer Ephraim Ellsworth (April 11, 1837 – May 24, 1861) was a United States Army officer, close personal friend of the 16th President of the United States Abraham Lincoln, and law clerk who was the first conspicuous casualty and the first Union officer to die in the American Civil War.
-He was killed while removing a Confederate flag from the roof of the Marshall House inn in Alexandria, Virginia.
+He was killed while removing a Confederate flag from the roof of the Marshall House in Alexandria, Virginia.
+He was later buried in his hometown of Mechanicville, New York on May 27, 1861 in Hudson View Cemetery in a family plot.

 Before the war, Ellsworth led a touring military drill team, the "Zouave Cadets of Chicago".
 He was a close personal friend of Abraham Lincoln.
-After his death, Lincoln ordered Ellsworth's body to lay in state in the East Room of the White House.
+After his death, Lincoln ordered Ellsworth's body to lie in state in the East Room of the White House.
 The phrase "Remember Ellsworth" became a rallying cry and call to arms for the Union Army.

 Early life

 Born as Ephraim Elmer Ellsworth in Malta, New York, Ellsworth grew up in Mechanicville, New York, and later moved to New York City.
 In 1854, he moved to Rockford, Illinois, where he worked for a patent agency.
 In 1859, he became engaged to Carrie Spafford, the daughter of a local industrialist and city leader.
 When Carrie's father demanded that he find more suitable employment, he moved to Chicago to study law and work as a law clerk.

 In 1860, Ellsworth moved to Springfield, Illinois, to work with Abraham Lincoln.
-Studying law under Lincoln, he also helped with Lincoln's 1860 campaign for president, and accompanied the new elected president to Washington, D.C.
+Studying law under Lincoln, he also helped with Lincoln's 1860 campaign for president, and accompanied the newly elected president to Washington, D.C.
 Ellsworth stood 5 ft 6 in (168 cm) tall; the six-foot-four Lincoln called him "the greatest little man I ever met".
-After the election, Mary Todd Lincoln's youngest half-sister, Catherine "Kittie" Todd (1841–1875), visited Springfield and became infatuated with Ellsworth and they had a brief flirtation.
+After the election, Mary Todd Lincoln's youngest half-sister, Catherine "Kittie" Todd (1841–1875), visited Springfield and became infatuated with Ellsworth, and they had a brief flirtation.

 Career

-In 1857, Ellsworth became drillmaster of the "Rockford Greys", the local militia company.
+In 1857, Ellsworth became the drillmaster of the "Rockford Greys", the local militia company.
 He studied military science in his spare time.
 After some success with the Greys, he helped train militia units in Milwaukee and Madison.
-When he moved to Chicago, he became Colonel of Chicago's National Guard Cadets.
+When he moved to Chicago, he became a Colonel of Chicago's National Guard Cadets.

 Ellsworth had studied the Zouave soldiers, French colonial troops in Algeria, and was impressed by their reported fighting quality.
-He outfitted his men in Zouave-style uniforms, and modeled their drill and training on the Zouaves.
+He outfitted his men in Zouave-style uniforms and modeled their drill and training on the Zouaves.
 Ellsworth's unit became a nationally famous drill team.

-Following the fall of Fort Sumter to Confederate Army troops in mid-April 1861, and Lincoln's subsequent call for 75,000 volunteers to defend the nation's capital, Ellsworth raised the 11th New York Volunteer Infantry Regiment (the "Fire Zouaves") from New York City's volunteer firefighting companies, and was then commissioned as the regiment's commanding officer.
+Following the fall of Fort Sumter to Confederate Army troops in mid-April 1861 and Lincoln's subsequent call for 75,000 volunteers to defend the nation's capital, Ellsworth raised the 11th New York Volunteer Infantry Regiment (the "Fire Zouaves") from New York City's volunteer firefighting companies, and was then commissioned as the regiment's commanding officer.